jpkemp/anomaly_detection_framework/src/analyses/ontology_context_discovery/README.md

 # Context discovery and cost prediction for detection of anomalous medical claims, with ontology structure providing domain knowledge
 This analysis provides a flexible framework for discovering two levels of context within a set of related items, such as orthopaedic procedures, and determining typical costs for providers within each context. <br/>
 Providers with unusually high costs can then be flagged for further analysis. <br/>
-There were two driving goals behind creation of this framework: improving the cost metric used in the graphical association analysis project, and allowing detection of upcoding from one primary procedure to another. <br/>
+There were two driving goals behind creation of this framework: improving the cost metric used in the graphical association analysis project, and allowing detection of upcoding from one primary procedure to another (details were presented at HEALTHINF 2023 [[1]](#1)). <br/>
 This framework can be easily adapted to other domains utilising item codes, provided an ontology exists and a means of identifying the primary item code can be determined. <br/>
 The main analysis takes place in `role_costs.py`, which draws on data constructs and functions in the 'helper_classes' and 'layer_models' folders. <br/>